 - Case for support

 - Justification of resources

 - Data Management Plan (for grants planning to generate data)

 - CV

+- Project Partner Letters of Support

-List of Publications, Letter of Support, Proposal Cover Letter, Facility form, Final/Interim Report and Other are optional attachments and should be included where necessary.
+List of Publications, Letter of Support, Proposal Cover Letter, Facility form, Final/Interim Report, and Other are optional attachments\ and should be included where necessary. \Please note guidance against these specific attachment types below, as to when submission is considered mandatory/appropriate.

-Important note: If you are unclear about whether you can include a specific attachment please contact TWL@esrc.ukri.org for advice, as unrequested attachments can hinder the processing of your application.
+Important note: If you are unclear about whether you can include a specific attachment please contact pap@esrc.ukri.org for advice, as unrequested attachments can hinder the processing of your application.
 ESRC reserves the right to return or reject proposals that include attachments not permitted on this call.